rkamath3/devops-docker-images/docs/operations/cx-server-lifecycle.md

 By default the caching service makes use of maven central and npm registries for downloading the dependencies.
 This can be customized in `server.cfg`.

 In a distributed build environment, the Nexus server is started on each agent.
-The agent initializer script `launch-s4sdk-agent.sh` takes care of the automatic start of the caching server.
+The agent initializer script `launch-jenkins-agent.sh` takes care of the automatic start of the caching server.
 However, when the agent is disconnected, download cache service **will NOT be stopped** automatically.
 It is the responsibility of an admin to stop the Nexus service.
 This can be achieved by stopping the Docker image on the agent server.